xiaofanjin/PhaseFinderDC/README.md

   -s, --flanksize INTEGER  Base pairs of flanking DNA on both sides of the
-                           identified inverted repeats  [required] -i, --inv PATH           Output path of the inverted fasta file  [required] --help                   Show this message and exit.
+                           identified inverted repeats  [required] -i, --inv PATH           Output path of the inverted fasta file  [required] -p, --threads INTEGER    Number of threads to use for building bowtie2 index [default 1] --help                   Show this message and exit.
 ```